omniosorg/omniosorg.github.io/patron.md

 they put into the project.
 Ultimately the board of the OmniOSce Association decides about the use of funds.

+Since we keep updates coming to OmniOS, why not support our efforts with a rurring contribution.
+When you setup a donation, make sure to enter your email correctly, as we will alert you a few days before the next payment is due, with the option to cancel your subscription.

 <form class="patron_form">
 <div class="row">